qrvey/qrveydrsample-API-Loading/README.md

 # Prerequisites
 Before using this sample, please have the following values
-1. Metadata API URL.
+1. Metadata URL.
 Contact help@qrvey.com if you don't have one.
-2. Dataload API URL.
+2. Postdata URL.
 Contact help@qrvey.com if you don't have one.
 3. Datarouter API Key

 # Installation